October 16, 2024

 The Startup Probe is designed for applications that take a while to initialize.
 It checks if your application has started up correctly.
 If the startup probe fails, Kubernetes will kill the container and may restart it based on the restart policy.
 This probe is only active during the startup phase of the container, making it ideal for applications with long and unpredictable initialization times.
 On its success, it enables readiness and liveness.
 This probe can be seen as a dynamic alternative to the static initialDelaySeconds parameter of the two other probe types.

-Types of k8s Health Checks
+Types of k8s Health Check

 Kubernetes offers mechanisms to ensure that your applications are running smoothly and can recover from failures.
 These mechanisms include HTTP requests, commands, TCP connections, and gRPC health checks.
 Let’s explore readiness probes, which are important for managing traffic and making sure only healthy instances of your application are serving requests: